Massive neutrino self-interactions and inflation: Results

 \subsection{Model selection}

 To assess the goodness of fit to the data of the MI$\nu$ and SI$\nu$ models compared to the non-interacting model NI$\nu$, we employ two different statistical methods.

 \begin{itemize}

-\item The Bayesian evidence ratio $Z/Z_{\text{NI}\nu}$, i.e. the Bayesian evidence for the 3$\nu$ and 1$\nu$-interacting models (MI$\nu$ and SI$\nu$ modes) divided by the Bayesian evidence of the non-interacting model (NI$\nu$).
+\item The Bayesian evidence ratio $Z/Z_{\text{NI}\nu}$, i.e., the Bayesian evidence for the 3$\nu$ and 1$\nu$-interacting models (MI$\nu$ and SI$\nu$ modes separately) divided by the Bayesian evidence of the non-interacting model (NI$\nu$).
 The calculated $Z/Z_{\text{NI}\nu}$ values are given in the table~\ref{tab:evidence}.
 In agreement with our previous work \cite{RoyChoudhury:2020dmd}, we see that the 3$\nu$-interacting SI$\nu$ model is disfavoured (according to Jeffrey's scale~\cite{jeffreys1998theory}) compared to the NI$\nu$ model.
-We had seen in \cite{RoyChoudhury:2020dmd} that it is the Planck 2018 high-$l$ polarization data is responsible for the disfavouring the 3$\nu$-interacting SI$\nu$ model.
+We had seen in \cite{RoyChoudhury:2020dmd} that the Planck 2018 high-$l$ polarization data is responsible for the disfavouring of the 3$\nu$-interacting SI$\nu$ model.
 For the 3$\nu$-interacting scenario, for the CMB only dataset combination, the MI$\nu$ model is slightly preferred compared to the NI$\nu$ model, whereas for the CMB+EXT dataset, it is mildly disfavoured.
-In the 1$\nu$-interacting scenario, both MI$\nu$ and SI$\nu$ models are only slightly preferred for both CMB and CMB+EXT dataset combinations.
-Thus we see that that 1$\nu$-interacting SI$\nu$ model is not disfavoured by the cosmological data, even though the 3$\nu$-interacting SI$\nu$ model is disfavoured.
+In the 1$\nu$-interacting scenario, both MI$\nu$ and SI$\nu$ models are only slightly preferred, for both CMB and CMB+EXT dataset combinations, to the NI$\nu$ model.
+Thus we see that the 1$\nu$-interacting SI$\nu$ model is not disfavoured by the cosmological data, even though the 3$\nu$-interacting SI$\nu$ model is disfavoured.

-\item The difference in log-likelihoods, i.e. $-2 \left[\log \left( \mathcal{L} / \mathcal{L}_{\text{NI}\nu} \right) \right]$, between the 3$\nu$ and 1$\nu$-interacting models (MI$\nu$ and SI$\nu$ modes) and the non-interacting model (NI$\nu$) at their respective best-fit points.
+\item The difference in log-likelihoods, i.e. $-2 \left[\log \left( \mathcal{L} / \mathcal{L}_{\text{NI}\nu} \right) \right]$, between the 3$\nu$ and 1$\nu$-interacting models (MI$\nu$ and SI$\nu$ modes separately) and the non-interacting model (NI$\nu$) at their respective best-fit points.
 Since the interacting models have an extra parameter, we also use the Akaike information criterion (AIC)~\cite{Akaike1975} to penalise the models for the same.
 It can be defined as:

 where $k$ is the number of parameters in the model.
 We find

 and similarly for SI$\nu$.
 Taking the values of table~\ref{tab:evidence}, we see that the 3$\nu$-interacting SI$\nu$ model leads to $\Delta \text{AIC} = 7.59$ with CMB data, and $\Delta \text{AIC} = 5.80$ with CMB+EXT, both implying that the model is disfavoured compared to the NI$\nu$ model.
 For all the other interacting models, $\Delta \text{AIC}$ remains positive but small, implying that the 3$\nu$-interacting MI$\nu$ model and the 1$\nu$-interacting MI$\nu$ and SI$\nu$ models are only mildly disfavoured compared to the NI$\nu$ model. \end{itemize}